CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/implementation.md

 ## Components

 `Convert-Pheno` is a **toolkit** composed of several interfaces around the same Perl core.
 At the center is the [Perl module](https://metacpan.org/pod/Convert%3A%3APheno), which is used by the [command-line interface](use-as-a-command-line-interface) and by the [API](use-as-an-api).
 A Python interoperability layer is also included in the repository, but the conversion logic itself remains in Perl.
-The [Legacy Web App](https://cnag-biomedical-informatics.github.io/convert-pheno-ui) is built on top of the [command-line interface](use-as-a-command-line-interface) and will be deprecated soon.

 ```mermaid
 %%{init: {'theme':'neutral'}}%%